Chocolate Covered Figs

 Other favorite chocolate recipes in our house include this Mexican Chocolate Cake, these Chocolate Cinnamon Toast Crunch Bars, and the best cakey brownies!
 And don’t miss that no bake Chocolate Tiffin recipe I mentioned above!

-And for something super easy, try this 2 ingredient fudge!
+And for something super easy, try this 2 ingredient fudge and our family favorite 7 layer bars!

 Fresh Fig Recipes